Skip to content

 • Preview text included in message body (maximum that fits)

-• Encrypted rooms: Content encrypted before upload as message.txt.enc
+• Encrypted rooms: sidecar JSON is encrypted before upload (message-content.json.enc)

 Identity Management